albertoielpo/deck-sort/README.md

 # Deck sort
 This project is an util to sort the yaml kong file used by deck

-This implementation sorts "services" by host and path values
+This implementation sorts only the vector "services" included in the yaml file by "host" value and if equals by "path" value.

+No other sorts are intended.
+Extends if needed

 ## Build
 ```bash